morlombakop/serverless-graphql-dynamodb-typescript/README.md

 # Serverless GraphQL API with DynamoDB, Typescript and offline support

-Hello, I have chosen to take te backend challenge although my latests experiences are in the front-end.
+Hello, I have chosen to take the backend challenge although my latest experiences are in the front-end.
 The main reason is I'm looking to strengthen my backend skills and Serverless is somehow appetizing :)

 ## Setup